build-on-aws/content/concepts/getting-started-with-pico-w-iot-core/index.md

 ---
 title: "Getting started with your Raspberry Pi Pico W and AWS IoT Core in under 30 minutes"
-description: In this guide, we will walk you through quickly connecting your Raspberry Pi Pico W to AWS IoT Core, so you can start building your cloud-connected IoT project.
+description: "In this guide, we will walk you through quickly connecting your Raspberry Pi Pico W to AWS IoT Core, so you can start building your cloud-connected IoT project."
 tags:
   - iot
   - iot-core